arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

   `--cluster.force-one-shard`.
 It sets the immutable `sharding` database property to `"single"` for all newly created databases, which in turn enforces the OneShard conditions for collections that will be created in it.
+  The `_graphs` system collection will be used for `distributeShardsLike`.

 - For individual OneShard databases, set the `sharding` database property to `"single"` to enforce the OneShard conditions for collections that will be created in it.
+The `_graphs` system collection will be used for `distributeShardsLike`.
 For non-OneShard databases the value is either `""` or `"flexible"`.

 - For individual OneShard collections, set the `numberOfShards` collection property to `1` for the first collection which acts as sharding prototype for the others.
 Set the `distributeShardsLike` property to the name of the prototype collection for all other collections.
+You may also use an existing collection which does not have `distributeShardsLike` set itself for all your collections, such as the `_graphs` system collection.

+{% hint 'info' %}
+The prototype collection does not only control the sharding, but also the replication factor for all collections which follow its example.
+If the `_graphs` system collection is used for `distributeShardsLike`, then the replication factor can be adjusted by changing the `replicationFactor` property of the `_graphs` collection (affecting this and all following collections) or via the startup option `--cluster.system-replication-factor` (affecting all system collections and all following collections).
+{% endhint %}

 **Example**